SimonCao1207/CS131-Computer-Vision/README.md

 - This repository contains solutions of released assignments for the fall 2021 course of CS131 Standford course.

 ## Content:
-- HWO: go through basic linear algebra, NumPy, and image manipulation
+- HW0: go through basic linear algebra, NumPy, and image manipulation
 - HW1: covers linear filters, convolution and correlation.